open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 }
 ```

 It looks exactly as the original code - because it is.
-The code as is was fully capable to run in chrome without any adjustments.
+The code as is was fully capable of running in chrome without any adjustments.
 And that's what is happening it ships the source as is.

 However, we are using private class fields which is an unsupported feature for example on Firefox.